Zé Ricardo (footballer, born 1999)

-José Ricardo Araújo Fernandes (born 3 February 1999), commonly known as Zé Ricardo, is a Brazilian footballer who plays as a midfielder and currently play for Shonan Bellmare.
+José Ricardo Araújo Fernandes (born 3 February 1999), commonly known as Zé Ricardo, is a Brazilian footballer who plays as a midfielder and currently plays for Remo.

 Career

 On 5 January 2024, Zé Ricardo abroad to Japan for the first time and joined to J1 club, Kawasaki Frontale for 2024 season.
 Zé Ricardo was brought his club secure champions of Japanese Super Cup in 2024 after defeat J1 champions, Vissel Kobe narrowly 1-0.

 On 4 January 2025, after leaving at Kawasaki, Zé Ricardo joined to fellow J1 club, Shonan Bellmare for 2025 season.